riparino/chat-cli/README.md

 When you first run the application, it will:
 - Connect to Azure OpenAI
+- Attempt to connect to the remote MCP server
+- Load available Azure security tools from the MCP server
 - Create a new security assistant (or restore existing one)
 - Start a new conversation thread (or continue previous one)
 - Display a welcome message with available commands

+The assistant will work without MCP server connection but with limited functionality.

 ### Commands